agustfricke/techconagust.com/src/pages/en/go-htmx-crud.md

 }
 ```

 The **DeleteTask** function processes an HTTP request to delete a task.
-It introduces a 2-second delay, extracts the **ID** value, verifies its existence, looks up the task in the database, and deletes it.
+It introduces a 2-second delay, extracts the **ID** value, checks its existence, looks up the task in the database, and deletes it.
 If the task is not found, it responds with a **Not Found** status code.
 If there are errors during the deletion process, it responds with an **Internal Server Error** status code.

 #### ~/go-htmx-crud/templates/home.html